Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Introduction

+Since the advent of general relativity and its direct geometric generalizations, spacetime is described by a Lorentzian structure subjected to the Einstein's field equations, characterized by being affected and affecting the dynamics of matter and fields defined geometrically on such spacetime arena.
+This is in sharp contrast with the usual description of physical phenomena offered by quantum mechanics, where the back-ground spacetime structure is fixed.
+Being general relativity and quantum mechanics theories aimed to be of universal validity and due to such differences in the way they describe physical processes, one should expect to find predictions associated with general relativity in direct conflict with predictions of quantum mechanical models and viceversa.
+Such predictions appear where the gravitational effects are strong enough or in situations where induced effects of quantum mechanics on gravitational systems are detectable.

+Therefore, the conceptual and technical confrontation between quantum mechanics and general relativity must be superseded by a new conceptually and mathematically consistent unified theory.
+It is generally believe that such a theory must be a quantum mechanical theory of the gravitational interaction, or that gravity must be described by a quantum model.
+There are several research programs aimed to solve the incompatibility problem between general relativity and quantum theory.
+String theory, loop quantum gravity are being developed for a long time.
+However, despite these programs are based upon very attractive and deep insights, they still do not provide a full consistent picture of physical reality.

-Even if only as an approximated description of a more accurate theory, to find a consistent spacetime representation for the quantum measurement processes, the non-local quantum correlation phenomena and a geometric understanding of quantum entanglement appears as a remarkable difficult task.
-In the case of the quantum measurement processes this is not surprising, since the standard {\it collapse postulate} of quantum mechanics involves the instantaneous reduction of the wave packet in each quantum measurement, a postulate that assumes processes clearly against the spirit of the special and general theories of the relativity.
-Other alternative descriptions of the measurement processes have been found not strictly compatible with a geometric picture of physical arena \cite{Penrose}.
-Also rather puzzling is the appearance of non-local phenomena.
-In particular, as it currently stands the quantum formalism, the explanation of quantum correlations in terms of direct action implies supraluminal communication or a fundamental non-locality \cite{Gisin2013}.
+On the other hand, finding a consistent spacetime representation for the quantum measurement processes, the non-local quantum correlation phenomena and a geometric understanding of quantum entanglement is a source for mystery and thought for a century.
+They are remarkably difficult problems and it is not exaggerated to state that the {\it standard approaches} do not provide satisfactory solutions.
+Indeed, the quantum description of measurement processes poses an intrinsic problem, which is extended in the collapse models found in the literature.
+For instance, the {\it collapse postulate} of quantum mechanics involves the instantaneous reduction of the wave packet in each quantum measurement.
+Such instantaneous character of a fundamental process is also present in collapse models.
+The existence of instantaneous collapse processes is clearly against the spirit of the theories of special \cite{EinsteinPodolskiRosen} and general relativity \cite{Penrose 1996, Penrose 2005, Penrose 2014a, Ricardo 2022}, but also in opposition to the methodology of explaining physical phenomena by means of spacetime representations of physical processes without the intervention of spooky actions.

-The formal unification of quantum mechanics and special relativity achieved by relativistic quantum field theory, apart from the serious problems of mathematical consistency and rigourous formulation of the theory itself, the description of quantum measurement processes is excluded in quantum field theory.
-Moreover, the principles of general relativity are absent in formulations of quantum field theory.